jamesdeklerk/laserpig/README.md

-# LaserPig the online game
+# LaserPig – Online Game

 LaserPig is all about Timmy.
 Timmy’s mission is to fly to the limit and collect his snacks. <br>
 **Developed using the Phaser game framework (http://phaser.io/).**